bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Entrance refactor
 * Make scrolling smooth.
 * Scene change is different between song and scene change.
+* Does not allow for rapid song change?

 # Post entrance refactor
 * Audit all handlers and listeners.